wperng/william-note/react/readme.md

 2. Install VSCode and two plugins
     1. Simple React Snippets (Author: Burke Holland)
     2. Prettier - Code formatter (Author: Esben Petersen)
+3. Go to preference --> settings to enable "format on save"
-3. npm install -g create-react-app@1.5.2 (install "create-react-app" module,  one time per server, -g means global)
+4. npm install -g create-react-app@1.5.2 (install "create-react-app" module,  one time per server, -g means global)
-4. npx create-react-app myfirstreact (this step will create a myfirstreact folder)
+5. npx create-react-app myfirstreact (this step will create a myfirstreact folder)
-5. cd myfirstreact
+6. cd myfirstreact
-6. npm start
+7. npm start
-7. home page shows up at http://localhost:3000/
+8. home page shows up at http://localhost:3000/

 ### Feedback
 1. All pages will be rendered on client side, but it can be renedered on server side by using nextjs.
-2. There is no need to use .jsx as file extension, js is fine.
+2. There is no need to use .jsx as file extension, js is fine. http://babeljs.io/repl page can convert jsx to typical javascript
 3. Function in javascript is the first method of class, so reference to function is actually a reference to object.

 ### Auth0 authentication